Euklidian-Space/Monty_hall/README.md

 :num_of_doors <----integer

+:num_of_reveals <----integer

+If you want a classical Monty Hall set up merely instantiate a Monty object without passing any argument at all (i.e,  mont = Monty.new)

 to run one simulation a user must call .run_sim on your monty object.
-To see how many wins there were call .switch_wins or .stay_wins
+To see how many wins there were call .switch_win or .stay_win

-Now, if you want to control the number of doors the host reveals you must make a host object

-h = Host.new(args)

-where args has the same keys as a Monty object with the addition of

-:num_of_reveals <----integer

-Then merely run .run_sim on your host object like your monty object.
+***NOTE***
+Depending on the boolean value of switch only one of @switch_win or @stay_win will be updated.
+We made this decision to keep them separate for the purpose of controlled experiments.